 As a result of these different roles a social order emerged.
 At the top were the rulers, then came the priests, then the middle-class workers, such as the merchants and the artisans followed by the peasants and then, there were the slaves.
 The equality of prehistoric humans was gone.

-What do you think: was it better to hunt large animals and live in caves or to suffer the inequities of slavery and social classes that continue even today?
+What do you think: was it better to hunt large animals and living in caves or to suffer the inequities of slavery and social classes that continue even today?
 You decide.

 By Joan Medori